Spacewalkers complete tiring work at space station

 Two of the three locks clicked into place on the antenna.
 But the third would not work right, and the astronauts had to use a wire tie instead.
 Each spacewalker tugged on the tie to tighten it.
 With that finally complete, the two successfully made a series of connections, eliciting a “Hurrah!”

-“Slowly but surely,” one of the astronauts said as he worked with the connectors.
+“Slowly but surely,” one of the astronauts said.

 The first-time spacewalkers also struggled to remove an old frame from the Russian side of the space station, once used to hold experiments.
 Stiff bolts slowed the men down.